knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsApi.md

 <a name="createpaymentmethod"></a>
 # **CreatePaymentMethod**
-> ModelPaymentMethodResource CreatePaymentMethod (int? userId, ModelPaymentMethodResource paymentMethod)
+> PaymentMethodResource CreatePaymentMethod (int? userId, PaymentMethodResource paymentMethod)

 Create a new payment method for a user